 Role of school office staff in an Ofsted inspection

-Support staff may be interviewed by Ofsted inspectors.
-Find out what they should know and how your office team can support with inspection preparations.
+Support staff, including office staff, may be interviewed by Ofsted inspectors.
+Find out what they should know and how your office staff can help with inspection preparations.

 Contents